Madrid - Salamanca - Vigo (467 km)

 Coimbra - Fatima - Lisbon (129 km)

 Once we have eaten breakfast, we will depart towards Fatima, an important pilgrimage center.
-We will have free time to visit the Basilica of the Santissima Trinidade.
-Then we will move on to Lisbon, Portugal's capital, where we may take an optional excursion in the evening to view a performance of Fado music.
+We will have free time to visit the Sanctuary of Our Lady of Fatima.
+Then we will move on to Lisbon, Portugal's capital, where we will have a dinner and spend night there.

 Fatima is a civil parish in the municipality of Ourem, in the Portuguese Santarem District.